dotlang/language/doc/RFE.md

 - another solution: make it easier to bind functions in the context to function pointer varialbles.

-? - Provide ability to update used libraries without need to re-compile main application. https://github.com/apple/swift-evolution/blob/30889943910a4a4e46a800f03d17a91e11ca475f/README.md#development-major-version--swift-30
+Y - Provide ability to update used libraries without need to re-compile main application. https://github.com/apple/swift-evolution/blob/30889943910a4a4e46a800f03d17a91e11ca475f/README.md#development-major-version--swift-30